AllTrails: History

 A major partnership between National Geographic and AllTrails was announced in early 2012.
-This partnership gave the app a boost to its user base and augmented its mapping data.
-This partnership resulted in National Geographic's Topo.com being merged and redirected to AllTrails.

-In Q4 of 2012, AllTrails crossed the 1 million install milestone.
+The partnership contributed to an increase in the app's user base and enhanced its mapping data.
+This partnership also resulted in National Geographic's Topo.com being merged and redirected to AllTrails.
+By Q4 2012, 1 million users had installed AllTrails.
+In August 2016, AllTrails announced that it had acquired EveryTrail from TripAdvisor, who had formerly acquired the company in 2011.
+AllTrails was listed in the 100 Best Android Apps of 2017 by PhanDroid.